QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-02-azure-search.md

 ## Lab Steps

 Let's start the hands-on lab.
 Since you have finished the [Environment Creation](../labs/lab-01-environment-creation.md), you just need to follow the steps below.
 **Please note that the product team is always optimizing the portal.
-If you find any difference, please report to the LearnAI Team and try to understand what has changed to move forward with the lab.**
+If you find any difference, please report to the LearnAI Team via GitHub Issues then try to understand what has changed to move forward with the lab.**

 ### Step 1 - Import Data from a new data source